PhilipYip1988/Fedora/vanilla_gnome.md

 ## GNOME Desktop Environment

 Fedora has a Vanilla GNOME Desktop Environment.

+Press `⊞` to view the GNOME Dock.
+This will take the application out of focus.
+All applications will be re-tiled so the open application of interest can be selected.
+The dock has the all applications button which is similar to the Windows start screen.

 <img src="./images/vanilla_gnome/img_001.png" alt="img_001" width="800"/>
 <img src="./images/vanilla_gnome/img_002.png" alt="img_002" width="800"/>
 <img src="./images/vanilla_gnome/img_003.png" alt="img_003" width="800"/>